JTBlanchard/JTBlanchard.github.io/_wisdom/On_Text_Encodings.md

 Maybe.
 Boiled down, it's this:

 * Know your source and destination encodings.
-* If you have a choice, that choice should probably be UTF-8.
+* If you have a choice, that choice should be UTF-8 unless you know it should be something else.
 * Validate input strings and the results of transcoding attempts.
 What the program thinks the bits are and what the bits actually are may not be accurate if you didn't control the input and the validation.

 Yes, it's aggravating.
 And yes, you'll still get bitten.
 But now you have the awareness to solve as well as avoid encoding problems.